lakzro/db/README.md

 # Bourguiba Discord bot

-## This a discord that gets a random picture of Habib Bourguiba
+## Discord that gets a random picture of Habib Bourguiba

 ### Usage :